s-nakashita/pydpac/README.md

 # About pydpac

-pydpac contains variational and ensemble-based data assimiliation (DA) algorithms and simple models written in pure Python.
+**pydpac** contains variational and ensemble-based data assimiliation (DA) algorithms and simple models written in pure Python.

-Run a jupyter notebook named `Demo.ipynb` to try an example with L96.
+Try `Demo.ipynb` for an example with L96.

+`main.py` describes the experimental parameters and provides modules for conducting an observation system simulation experiment (OSSE) along with `exp_func.py`.

+`run.sh` provides the procedures to compare several DA algorithms.

 See `analysis/README.md` if you would like to use Fortran-based numerical optimization algorithms ([CG+](https://users.iems.northwestern.edu/~nocedal/CG+.html) by G. Liu, J. Nocedal, and R. Waltz, and [LBFGS](http://users.iems.northwestern.edu/~nocedal/lbfgs.html) by J. Nocedal).

 # Available DA algorithms

-Following DA algorithms are implemented.

 - Deterministic DA
     * Kalman filter ([Kalman 1960](https://doi.org/10.1115/1.3662552))